djotaku/adventofcode/2021/Day_17/README.md

 So I think I've decided that I will just simulate various x and y velocities and have a stopping point if they can't reach their destination.

 ### Part 2
 We'll see, but I *think* I may be lucky in that I think I calculated this as part of my answer.
-If this is the case, I'm going to laugh - it may be one of those cases where
+If this is the case, I'm going to laugh - it may be one of those cases where the inefficient answer helped with part 2.
+In this case, I would just get the length of what is currently called "the valid velocities".
+Yup!
+It was THAT EASY.
+Although, I did have to change my ranges a little to allow for negative starting y values.

 ## What I Learned